-John Pont begins his third season as the Offensive Coordinator and Quarterbacks Coach on the Maroon football staff in 2019.
+John Pont begins his fourth season as the Offensive Coordinator and Quarterbacks Coach on the Maroon football staff in 2020.

 The 2018 Maroons set a new school mark for points scored (365) in a season.
 The team's 63 points versus Beloit College also set a modern-era record.
 The squad ranked seventh in the nation in red zone offense.
 Quarterback Jeffrey Jackson broke the school record for completion percentage as well (64.5 percent).